publiclab/publiclab-archive/notes/sagarpreet/06-06-2018/what-should-be-appropriate-marker-for-each-environmental-layer.md

 ---
-title: "What should be appropriate marker for each environmental layer ?"\ntagnames: 'question:general, general'
+title: "What should be appropriate marker for each environmental layer ?"

+tagnames: 'question:general, general'
 author: sagarpreet
 path: /notes/sagarpreet/06-06-2018/what-should-be-appropriate-marker-for-each-environmental-layer.md
 nid: 16438